-News literacy is having the knowledge and skills needed to form an accurate picture of what is happening in the world and justify opinions about the news with sound arguments.
+News literacy is the ability to think and speak for ourselves about current affairs.
+In order to do this, we need to develop the knowledge and skills needed to form an accurate picture of what is happening in the world and justify opinions about the news with sound arguments.

 Be an active viewer poster

 A students’ guide to watching the news!
 Our tips encourage students think critically and creatively about what they watch and how to use communication skills to discuss current affairs with others.

 Discover our News Curriculum through accessible and challenging questions.
 Put up in your classroom to help students to develop a solid foundation of knowledge to underpin their discussions.

 Display our news-literacy skills to help students progress in their communication and critical thinking.
 Discover how to progress in each skill through the easy-to-follow assessment criteria.

 A selection of questions which can help to develop news literacy knowledge and skills.
 Useful for questioning students about the news, having students question each other and reflection activities.